jack-work/DataverseComments/README.md

 # 🔍 Dataverse Comment Viewer
 This application renders Dataverse comments in a table format in the console.

+DISCLAIMER: This viewer provides a simplified representation of Dataverse comments.
+Certain aspects of the commenting system, including deleted comments, orphaned comment threads, and resolved thread states, are not fully represented in this view.
+For complete comment functionality and state management, please refer to the native Dataverse interface.

-**Disclaimer**: Long-term support and maintenance of this project is not guaranteed.
+Long-term support and maintenance of this project is not guaranteed.

+Comment data is available in the Comments dataverse entity.
+For more information about programmatically querying dataverse using OData, visit the official documentation: [Use OData to query data](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/query/overview)

 ## 📋 Prerequisites
 - PowerShell 7+